guidesmiths/chapter-devops/pocs/AwsProton/README.md

 }
 ```

-On our case the tenplate would contain all the steps for easily create an `App Runner` instance by indicating some basic input param:
+On our case the template would contain all the steps for easily create an `App Runner` instance by indicating some basic input param:
 - docker image **public ECR** url
 - http **port** for incomming traffic
 - instance size (`medium` or `large`)